-(Functional) magnetic resonance imaging ([f]MRI) is used to visualize brain structure, as well as to indirectly measures brain activity through changes in the magnetic properties of blood, and more precisely hemoglobin.
+(Functional) magnetic resonance imaging ([f]MRI) is used to visualize brain structure, as well as to indirectly measure brain activity through change in the magnetic properties of blood, and more precisely oxygenated versus deoxigenated hemoglobin.

-During the resting state, oxygen concentration at a specific brain location is relatively low, so that blood contains a high concentration of deoxy-hemoglobin.
-After neuronal activation, which leads to increased local oxygen consumption, more oxygen is is transported to the site of activation via heightened cerebral blood flow (CBF).
+During the resting state, oxygen concentration at a specific brain location is relatively low so that blood contains a high concentration of deoxy-hemoglobin.
+After neuronal activation, which leads to increased local oxygen consumption, more oxygen is trans-ported to the site of activation via heightened cerebral blood flow (CBF).
 This increased CBF entails a washout of deoxy-hemoglobin and an increased concentration of oxy-hemoglobin.

 Importantly, deoxy-hemoglobin and oxy-hemoglobin have different magnetic properties – the former is paramagnetic while the latter is diamagnetic.
-Furthermore, the brain tissue that is surrounding blood vessels usually is diamagnetic as well.
-This means that during the resting state, there are more magnetic field inhomogeneities at the interfaces of vessels and brain tissue than after neuronal activation – or in other words, an increase in oxy-hemoglobin (and a concomittant decrease in deoxy-hemoglobin) makes the magnetic properties of blood and brain tissue more similar.
+Furthermore, the brain tissue that is surrounding blood vessels usually is diamagnetic.
+This means that during the resting state, there are more magnetic field inhomogeneities at the interfaces of vessels and brain tissue than after neuronal activation – or in other words, an increase in oxy-hemoglobin (and a concomitant decrease in deoxy-hemoglobin) makes the magnetic properties of blood and brain tissue more similar.

-See here for more details and further reading regarding fMRI.
+See here for more details and further reading about fNIRS in general.